 BOARD OF DIRECTORS

-We are grateful to all our board members, past and present, who helped create One Can Help.
-Without everyone’s special talents, we would never be able to do this important work.
-One Can Help truly stands on the shoulders of giants.
+We are so grateful to all our board members for the time and support they generously give to OCH.
+We would never be able to do this important work without them.
+One Can Help truly stands on the shoulders of many giants.